 For those who aren’t interested in our daily descriptions of gate guarding we have provided an overview.
+If you would like to read our daily account you can start here.
 It is important to note that there can be significant variations from gate to gate, but most are scaled to pay more if the traffic is higher and/or the weather and gate conditions are more difficult.
 The pay also varies significantly based on the current oil prices.
 This account is based on a singular experience in South Texas working a brand new gate with three wells on it that were not drilled when we got here.
 The more wells, the more traffic, and in our case there was additional traffic initially to build the lease road which leads to the oil pad, and the fracking pond, which would already be done at an established gate.
 We also did not experience the fracking process, which is a high volume activity that occurs at the end right before the well starts producing oil.
 These numbers are a summary of our 79 days in the position between January 11 and March 30.
 The hourly wage depends upon how you look at the position.
 Since it is a 24/7 gate, you can look at all the hours in the day, or just the hours between when the first truck comes and the last truck leaves, or only hours where a truck came or left.

 By The Numbers

 - We worked 79 days, which was not the complete cycle of time between drilling the well and oil production.
 Wells can be dug and oil flowing in less time, but due to a shortage of resources in the area there were delays to the schedule.
 One of the downsides to the job is you never really know how long a position will last.
 There is a project plan and an overall schedule, but this is rarely shared with the gate guards or the gate guarding company.